aweiiy/Batch-watermark/README.md

-# Creating a shifting watermark overlay with FFmpeg
+# Creating a shifting watermark overlay for multiple videos with FFmpeg

 Create a dynamic, shifting watermark that moves around a video using FFmpeg.